Heart and Vascular Institute Patient Stories

 » Read Julia's story.

-While on an artificial heart pump and waiting for a heart transplant, her heart recovered to such an extent that she was able to avoid transplantation.
+While on an artificial heart pump and waiting for a transplant, her heart recovered to such an extent that she was able to avoid transplantation.

 » Read Amanda's story.